-How many business documents do UK companies produce each week?
+How many business documents do companies produce each week?
 Think about the countless emails; the proposals for clients; the reports for management; the plans for colleagues.
 Whether by necessity or desire, we are a nation of prolific business writers.

 It is very easy to make a hash of business writing.
 Reports and proposals are often written in a hurry, cobbled together at the last minute – with little thought about the impression they will give or the impact they will make.